SurangaPG/heavyd-dev/readme.md

-# Workflow - Dev suite
+# HeavyD - Dev suite

-Contains a single point to develop all the different workflow items.
+Contains a single point to develop all the different heavyd packages.
 Ensuring easy access to all the components and ensuring that every change validates the new functionality vs all the different items.